Updated June 8, 2023

-We can protect the workbook structure which will allow users to open the file but prevent them from rearranging, renaming, updating, deleting or creating new worksheets without a password.
-For the same, we’ll go to File > Info > Protect Workbook > Protect workbook structure as shown below.
+We can protect the workbook structure, allowing users to open the file and prevent them from rearranging, renaming, updating, deleting, or creating new worksheets without a password.
+For the same, we’ll go to File > Info > Protect Workbook > Protect workbook structure, as shown below.

-Now, we have to set a password for protecting it as shown below and press Ok key thereafter.
+As shown below, we must set a password to protect it and press the Ok key afterward.

-A user can open the workbook but can’t have structural command access like hide, unhide, delete, rename, etc. These commands appear in light color which shows we can’t click on that.
+A user can open the workbook but can’t have structural command access like hide, unhide, delete, rename, etc. These commands appear light, which shows we can’t click on them.

 Unprotecting an Excel Workbook

-If we need to unprotect the workbook and allow users to edit and modify the workbook, then are few steps to unprotect from different modes of protection as given below.
+If we need to unprotect the workbook and allow users to edit and modify it, there are a few steps to unprotect it from different protection modes.

 1. If a Workbook is Password Protected

-When a workbook is encrypted with a password, we have to go to File > Info > Protect Workbook > Encrypt with password then it will ask to enter the password in the dialogue box there.
-We’ll just have to clear the password and press the OK key as shown below.
+When a workbook is encrypted with a password, we have to go to File > Info > Protect Workbook > Encrypt with password; then, it will ask to enter the password in the dialogue box.
+As shown below, we’ll just have to clear the password and press the OK key.

-Now, our sheet is unprotected and we can edit like before.
+Our sheet is unprotected, and we can edit it like before.

 2. If a Workbook is in Read-Only Mode

 Earlier, we saw how to protect a workbook to read-only mode.
-If we want to have edit access to the workbook, then we can do the same by going again to File > Info > Protect Workbook > and click on read-only mode again as shown below.
+If we want edit access to the workbook, we can do the same by going again to File > Info > Protect Workbook > and clicking on read-only mode again, as shown below.
 Now, we can edit the workbook as before.

 3. Removing Workbook Structure Protection

-To remove workbook structure protection, the only way is to type in password by switching to Review > Protect Workbook > and enter the password in the dialog box as shown below.
+The only way to remove workbook structure protection is to type in a password by switching to Review > Protect Workbook > and entering the password in the dialog box as shown below.

-Now, we can have access to delete, insert, hide, unhide, select, move or copy, etc. on the sheet.
-This action only removes the workbook structure protection from the workbook and allows people to delete, rename insert, hide, etc. at workbook level i.e it works on all the sheets of the workbook as shown below.
+Now, we can delete, insert, hide, unhide, select, move or copy, etc., on the sheet.
+This action only removes the workbook structure protection from the workbook and allows people to delete, rename, insert, hide, etc., at the workbook level, i.e., it works on all the workbook sheets, as shown below.